Power, Victory and Death: Titian’s Art in Venice

-In the foreground there is a helmet, which symbolises victory.
+In the foreground, there is a helmet, which symbolizes victory.
 While kneeling, Pesaro holds a flag with the coat of arms of the Pesaro family.
-Saint Peter, a patron saint of Jacopo Pesaro, holds a gospel in his left hand and shows a blessing with the right hand, thus creating a visual triangle with his blessing gesture, the gaze of Jacopo Pesaro and that of the pope himself.
-On the left side of the painting there is a dais with an ancient bas-relief, containing the image of Venus, to whom the island of Paphos was a sacred place since she was blown to it after her birth from the sea in the half–shell.
+Saint Peter, a patron saint of Jacopo Pesaro, holds a gospel in his left hand and shows a blessing with his right hand, thus creating a visual triangle with his blessing gesture, the gaze of Jacopo Pesaro and that of the Pope himself.
+On the left side of the painting, there is a dais with an ancient bas-relief, containing the image of Venus, to whom the island of Paphos was a sacred place since she was blown to it after her birth from the sea in the half–shell.

 Titian’s next altarpiece for Jacopo Pesaro was commissioned at the height of his artistic career in 1526, as the patrician Jacopo Pesaro wished to outshine the triptych commissioned earlier by his relative, Giovanni Bellini.
 The altarpiece took seven years to be completed.
 The circumstances of the commission made it clear that the picture was going to become a commemoration of the battle of Santa Maura, as well as Sacra Conversazione.

 Painted between 1516-1518, it depicts the Virgin Mary standing on the clouds and being surrounded by putti and angels, while God the Father is hovering in the upper part of the picture in the circle that symbolizes eternity.
 The transition of the Virgin from the Earthly to the heavenly sphere is denoted by the triangle, the base and the apex of which are the two apostles in red and the Virgin herself.
-According to the legend, the city of Venice was founded on the day of the Annunciation, so that the picture may be considered as a commemoration of the event, as well as a sacred image for prayer and adoration.
+According to the legend, the city of Venice was founded on the day of the Annunciation, so the picture may be considered a commemoration of the event, as well as a sacred image for prayer and adoration.

-The last years of the artist’s life bore witness to tragical events such as the deaths of his friends, his beloved son Orazio, and misunderstandings with his elder son Pomponio.
+The last years of the artist’s life bore witness to tragic events such as the deaths of his friends, his beloved son Orazio, and misunderstandings with his elder son Pomponio.
 In the Pieta, which is the artist’s last painting, completed by his assistant Jacopo Palma the Younger, the artist probably depicted himself as the elder St. Jerome, kneeling at the hand of the dead Christ, which was supported by his mother Virgin Mary.
 Mary Magdalene, standing on the left, is the protagonist of the painting.
 With her gestures and movements, she indicates that, while choosing her to be the only witness of his resurrection, Christ’s suffering will redeem mankind from Adam’s original sin.